Fidexy/AAE1001-Group-12/README.md

 - Fuel-intensive area should be 40x40 in area
 - The fuel-intensive area should not cover the plotting of the obstacles
 ### Modified code
-The code snippetshown below generates the 40x40 fuel-intensive area in a random position:
+The code snippet shown below generates the 40x40 fuel-intensive area in a random position:
 ~~~python
 fc_x, fc_y = [], []
     randx = random.randint(-9, 20)